 Everyone who tried hands-only CPR on a mannequin received a bracelet and information about the Lend a Hand, Save a Life campaign.
 The goal of the campaign is to teach people about sudden cardiac arrest and to train 250,000 people in the state in hands-only CPR.

 Hands-only has been recommended by the American Heart Association since 2008.
-It is easier to understand and to perform

 MORE FARM SHOW PHOTOS (Bil Bowden)